Skip to main content

 Instructor: Erin M. Brown, MA, MFA

 Because students experience learning individually (especially when it comes to the physical act of writing), activities will be presented in ways that all students can enjoy, including narrative engagement with the parent (storytelling) and creating and expressing ideas in game-based “play” with weekly hands-on worksheets to quickly increase your student’s learning.
 Even students who struggle to write (or don’t like writing) will enjoy the practical, fun activities that grow both skills and confidence in writing.
-Take this Fabula Series writing course at the same time as the 3-1, Elementary English & Writing (Grammar)course, to start your student’s journey to become a great writer – right away!
+Take this writing course at the same time as the 3-1, Elementary English & Writing (Grammar) course, to start your student’s journey to become a great writer – right away!

 Special notes